bbauska/JS-svg/README.md

 }
 </pre>

-Now, if the condition in question *always* evaluates to true, that would lead to an infinite loop.
+Now, if the condition in question <i>always</i> evaluates to true, that would lead to an infinite loop.
 An important ingredient therefore in any looping structure is a value that changes while the loop is running.
 This is normally a number that either increments or decrements and is